-Religion and Foreign Policy
+Religion and Foreign Policy Program

-The Congress and U.S. Foreign Policy Program connects members of the U.S. House and Senate and their staffs with information and analysis on a wide range of international and economic issues.
+The Congress and U.S. Foreign Policy program connects members of the U.S. House and Senate and their staffs with information and analysis on a wide range of international and economic issues.
 It offers a distinctive, nonpartisan forum to convene policymakers with CFR fellows and leading experts in their fields.
 The program brings CFR experts to the Hill for briefings, roundtable discussions, and to deliver congressional testimony, and produces a timely enewsletter for congressional staff.